xudan008/Python-study/README.md

 # Python-study
-This python script is used for change the background of picture, usually i print the screenshot picture before print the hard paper.
+This python script is used for change the background of picture, usurally we print the screenshot picture  with white background .